tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 * Currently if left indefinitely a mortgage will never run out, even if it is past it's expiry date.
 * Property issues- Random events would happen in which the user is tasked with dealing with property issues, such as a broken boiler or tenants not paying their rent.
 * Property desirability- A hidden value would be assigned to each property (and improved on each level) that would be factored in to the 'find a tenant' algorithm.
 The user would use there own judgement of desirability by reading the descriptions.
-* search and filtering functionality for the marketplace.
+* Search and filtering functionality for the marketplace.

 -I would certainly like to have spent more time styling for a much more finished look.
 And especially to have made the application responsive for use on mobile phones.